 As far as something doesn’t harm anyone including oneself, it is not a crime.
 The same is the case with homosexuality.
 What’s wrong with it, if they find emotional support in the same-sex?
 We are living in a democratic country.
 In democracy, the rights of minority must be protected from the stereotyped views of majority.
 We all should support LGBT peoples right to have a dignified life.
-This is the right time for parliament to amend the law in order to uphold human rights.
+This is the right time for parliament to legalise same-sex marriages in order to uphold human rights.

 What are your thoughts on this topic?
 Feel free to express your opinion in the comment section below.
 Subscribe to our blog to read answers to trending GD Topics.

 Copyright @ Group Discussion Ideas.